paritosh0707/AgentDock/packages/adapters/IMPLEMENTATION_SUMMARY.md

 ## ✨ Conclusion

-The **AgentDock Adapters** package is production-ready for the MVP!
+The **Dockrion Adapters** package is production-ready for the MVP!
 It provides a clean, extensible interface for invoking LangGraph agents, with comprehensive error handling, testing, and documentation.

 The architecture is designed for future growth, with clear extension points for:
 - Additional frameworks (LangChain, CrewAI, AutoGen)